-- Provide and set-up GIS technology in the REOC. - Provide current quality information to support REOC. - Provide products and services to support queries, analysis and decision-making. - Provide electronic map display for the REOC. - Create and maintain maps that were used during the emergency so that they could be used in a review of the event or response to it.
+- Be responsible for the provision of all Geomatics services to the REOC. - Provide staff to set-up and manage GIS technology in the REOC. - Provide current quality information to support REOC. - Provide products and services to support queries, analysis and decision-making. - Provide electronic map display for the REOC. - Create and maintain maps that were used during the emergency so that they could be used in a review of the event or response to it.

-Program Managers, Emergency Management are part of Planning Section responsible the Situation Unit and Advance Planning.
-The Managers will:
+Program Managers, Emergency Management as part of the Planning Section responsible the Situation Unit and Advance Planning will:

-- Assist with the setup and activation of the REOC - Maintain the Incident/Event Logs - Provide advice and support to the Planning Section Chief
+Assist with the setup and activation of the REOC

+- Maintain the Incident/Event Logs - Provide advice and support to the Planning Section Chief